Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/2 - Machine/1 - Native Code Dialect/Native Code Dialect.md

 The Native Code Dialect is a dialect of ONE analogous to C.

-## Native Code in Kaeon FUSION Definitions

-Each Kaeon FUSION Definition containing code written in the Native Code dialect corresponds to a C function.

-For example:

-    Define: main

-    	# Code

-is analogous to the following C:

-    int main() {
-    	// Code
-    }

 ## Literals

 An element that has no children and whose content does does match any predifined alias or keyword will be interpreted as a literal.